Employment for International Students and Scholars

 - Practical Training: Practical training is an authorized employment in the student’s field of study that contributes to the student’s educational experience.
 Curricular Practical Training (CPT): is a required internship, clinical placement or supervised activity that is part of a student’s academic program.
 CPT requires authorization on the third page of the student’s I-20.
 To request authorization from the DSO, the student must have a letter from his/her academic adviser explaining how the employment is part of the student’s educational experience.
 A maximum of 20 hours per week is permitted when classes are in session.

 - Optional Practical Training (OPT): is practical training that is not required of a student’s academic program.
 It can be accomplished during a summer or after the completion of coursework.
-The student must fill out an application, prepare the accompanying documents (including a new I-20 with OPT authorization on the third page), and send these to USCIS for adjudication.
+The student must fill out an application, prepare the accompanying documents (including a new I-20 with OPT authorization on the second page), and send these to USCIS for adjudication.
 The adjudication takes between 60 to 90 days, and the student may not work until the application is approved by USCIS and he/she has the OPT card in hand.

 J-1 students are limited to two kinds of employment, and must first seek authorization from OISSS before starting work.